jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - disadvantage: lacks integrity, so we need to use hashing
       - **Galois/Counter (GCM) mode**: combines counter mode (CTR) with Galois authentication; we can not only encrypt data, but we can authenticate where the data came from (providing both data integrity and confidentiality); includes authentication data, and uses hashing as starting values
         - advantages: extremely fast, GCM is recognized by NIST and used in the IEEE 802.1AE standard
-        - disadvantages:most stated disadvantages seem to be around implementation burdens
+        - disadvantages: most stated disadvantages seem to be around implementation burdens
-      - **Counter with Cipher Block Chaining Message Authentication Code (CCM) mode**: uses counter mode so there is no error propogation; there is no duplication, but uses chaining, so cannot run in parallel; MAC or message authentication code: provides authentication and integrity
+      - **Counter with Cipher Block Chaining Message Authentication Code (CCM) mode**: uses counter mode so there is no error propagation; there is no duplication, but uses chaining, so cannot run in parallel; MAC or message authentication code: provides authentication and integrity
-        - advantages: no error propogation, provides authentication and integrity
+        - advantages: no error propagation, provides authentication and integrity
         - disadvantages: cannot be run in parallel
       - Examples of symmetric algorithms: Twofish, Serpent, AES (Rijndael), Camellia, Salsa20, ChaCha20, Blowfish, CAST5, Kuznyechik, RC4/5/6, DES, 3DES, Skipjack, Safer, and IDEA
   - **Asymmetric** encryption: process that uses different keys for encryption and decryption, and in which the decryption key is computationally not possible to determine given the encryption key itself